apkudo/niagra/README.md

-# node-launcherd
+# niagra

-node-launcherd is there to launch, and relaunch, your node applications so that you can have *zero downtime* when doing upgrading your server.
+niagra is there to launch, and relaunch, your node applications so that you can have *zero downtime* when doing upgrading your server.
+Based on node-launcher.

 ## Zero Downtime